 Mississippi's Gambling Options for the Public

 When it comes to your gambling options in the state of Mississippi, you actually have a whole lot to choose from.
 Now, we're not talking about Vegas-level gambling, but it might just be the next best thing.
 In fact, all told, you will find more casinos in the state of Mississippi than you'll find on the Atlantic City boardwalk, and that's saying a lot about the state.
-There are over 30 casinos in Mississippi, all of which feature at least a wide array of slot machines.
-Movie buffs might have already suspected that Mississippi allowed legitimate casinos to open up.
-If they remember the last in the “Oceans” movie franchise starring George Clooney and Brad Pitt, they may remember that Andy Garcia's character was bidding on a new type of casino game to have it open up in his Mississippi casino, which was in direct competition with Al Pacino's Las Vegas casino.
-A small detail from a mildly popular movie, but still a pop culture reference to the popularity of gambling in the state of Mississippi.
+There are over 30 casinos in Mississippi, all of which feature at least a wide array of slot machines and some of which are already offering legal sports betting.
+On August 1st, 2018 casinos in Biloxi and Tunica started taking sports bets, many more casinos are expected to launch domestic sportsbooks by the end of the year.

 The list of Mississippi casinos is rather lengthy.
 You have casinos like the Ameristar Casino, the Bok Homa Casino, Bally's and Bayou Caddy's, the Golden Moon, two different Harrah's casinos, and over twenty more to choose from.
 By and large, these casinos are located up and down the Gulf region of the state and feature basic slot machines and a few table games.
-But you can find a few locations that are very large racetrack-casino hybrids, and some will even have sports betting in limited fashion.
+But you can find a few locations that are very large racetrack-casino hybrids, and by now, casinos are offering legal domestic sports betting.
 It all depends on what you're in the mood for.
 The odds are great that Mississippi has it.